jkenlooper/chill/docs/index.md

 A Node is used to hold a value.
 The value can be any bit of text that is displayed on the web page.
 The name attribute of a Node entry is how the template refers to that value.
-If the value is null then the value is determined by the query attrbute.
+If the value is null then the value is determined by the query attribute.
 In this way you can have one Node get the value or result from running another query.

 ### URL Route registrations with Flask